ChrisDSaldivar/plinko-starter/README.md

 I've added `browser-sync` to this project.
 If you recall from class that `nodemon` will automatically restart your server when you edit your code.
 Well, `browser-sync` will reload the browser too when save edits to your code.
 This will save you from having to remember to refresh every time you want to test something.

+I've included starter code and you'll only be editing `plinko.js`.

 ## Final directory structure
 ```
 .